tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 ## The Research Project Cycle

-This mini-module is structured based on the 5 stages of the research project cycle: from start to finish, research data management for a project generally involves 5 key stages.
-Researchers ask themselves a series of guiding questions to anticipate and plan what will happen to the data in each stage.
-These 5 stages of the research project cycle are shown in the table below.
+This mini-module is structured based the 5 stages of the research project cycle.
+During the planning phase of a project, researchers ask themselves a series of guiding questions to anticipate and plan what will happen to the data in each stage.
+The 5 stages of the research project cycle are shown in the table below (still revising this piece):

+[NEED TO ASK FOR HELP RESIZING THE IMAGES IN THIS TABLE]
 <table style="border-collapse: collapse; width: 100%;">
   <tr style="background-color: #f2f2f2;">
     <th style="border: 1px solid black;">Stage of Research Project Cycle</th>